-1. Discrimination in hiring, compensation, terms, conditions, and other privileges of employment

-2. Taking of an adverse employment action, such as termination or the denial of employment, promotion, job assignment, or training
+- 1. Discrimination in hiring, compensation, terms, conditions, and other privileges of employment - 2.
+Taking of an adverse employment action, such as termination or the denial of employment, promotion, job assignment, or training

+'''

 (cf. 4151/4251/4351 - Employee Compensation) (cf. 4154/4254/4354 - Health and Welfare Benefits)

+'''

-3. Unwelcome conduct, whether verbal, physical, or visual, that is so severe or pervasive as to adversely affect an employee's employment opportunities, or that has the purpose or effect of unreasonably interfering with the individual's work performance or creating an intimidating, hostile, or offensive work environment a.
-Sex discrimination based on an employee's pregnancy, childbirth, breastfeeding, or any related medical condition or on an employee's gender, gender expression, or gender identity, including transgender status b.
-Religious creed discrimination based on an employee's religious belief or observance, including his/her religious dress or grooming practices, or based on the district's failure or refusal to use reasonable means to accommodate an employee's religious belief, observance, or practice which conflicts with an employment requirement.
+- 3. Unwelcome conduct, whether verbal, physical, or visual, that is so severe or pervasive as to adversely affect an employee's employment opportunities, or that has the purpose or effect of unreasonably interfering with the individual's work performance or creating an intimidating, hostile, or offensive work environment - 4.
+Actions and practices identified as unlawful or discriminatory pursuant to Government Code 12940 or 2 CCR 11006-11086, such as: - a.
+Sex discrimination based on an employee's pregnancy, childbirth, breastfeeding, or any related medical condition or on an employee's gender, gender expression, or gender identity, including transgender status